UoB-COMSM0110/2024-group-13/READMEReport.md

 ## Introduction
-This document seeks to outline our software engineering journey while building a new arcade game!
+This document outlines our software engineering journey while building a new arcade game!
 Throughout this project we worked cohesively as a team and always had productive meetings.
 Even from the start of the development process we promptly decided to adapt a traditional arcade game.
 Collectively, we narrowed down our list to two games we spent our childhood playing: Pac-Man and Battle of the Tanks.
 After choosing these two games, it became clear that we could merge them together to create a novel twist.
 Introducing Pac-Miner:

 ![output](https://github.com/UoB-COMSM0110/2024-group-13/assets/53036683/1763dca1-c571-443c-856b-04d964f0d0bf)